 - a.
+Cabinet signs mounted to a wall are prohibited. - a.
 Signs in violation of these Sign Regulations. - b.
 Signs not listed as permitted in Section 3.7.13.9 Permitted Signs and Sign Regulations. - c.
 Off-site signs except those permitted in Section 3.7.13.9 Permitted Signs and Sign Regulations. - d.
 Obscene signs. - e.
-Signs located in the public right-of-way or public easement except for permitted emergency hospital signs, sign walkers, political signs, garage sale signs, temporary real estate directional signs and approved permanent directional/wayfinding signs. - f.
-Signs attached to any public or private utility pole or structure, streetlight, tree, fence, fire hydrant, fire escape, building access ladder, bridge, curb, sidewalk, park bench or other location on public property, except for official government signs and signs for City sponsored events. - g.
+Signs located in the public right-of-way or public easement except for permitted emergency signs, regulatory signs, sign walkers, political signs, garage sale signs, temporary real estate directional signs and signs that extend between a right of way on either side of a roadway which meet all traffic safety requirements as permitted by the Development Services Director or designee. - f.
+Signs attached to any public or private utility pole or structure, streetlight, tree, fence, fire hydrant, fire escape, building access ladder, bridge, curb, sidewalk, park bench or other location on public property, except for official government signs and signs for City sponsored events or as agreed to by the Development Services Director or designee. - g.
 Unsafe signs as determined by the City Engineer, Building Official and/or Chief of Police. - h.
 Roof signs. - i.
 Audible signs. - j.
 Digital projection signs. - k.
 Vehicle signs.
 Vehicle signs are exempt if the vehicle is consistently used in the normal daily conduct of the business (e.g., delivery or service vehicle).
 The vehicle shall be operable, properly licensed, and parked in a lawful manner.
 The intent of these regulations is to prohibit the use of vehicle signs as permanent freestanding signs in order to protect the aesthetic qualities of the Property and promote the effectiveness of permitted signs as provided for in this Section.